Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

-# Manage Connections
+# Manage Adyen connections

-In the following, the procedures to create, edit, configure, enable, or disable Adyen connections are described.
+In the following, the procedures to create, edit, configure, enable, or disable Adyen&trade; connections are described.

 Note the following:
-- If you have more than one merchant account in Adyen that you want to manage with Actindo, you must create a connection for each.
+- If you have more than one merchant account in Adyen&trade; that you want to manage with Actindo, you must create a connection for each.
-- Adyen offers the possibility to work with two separate environments, a staging environment for testing purposes and a live environment for production.
+- Adyen&trade; offers the possibility to work with two separate environments, a staging environment for testing purposes and a live environment for production.
 You must configure the connection for each environment separately.

 ## Create Adyen connection
-Create a connection to the Adyen payment service provider.
+Create a connection to the Adyen&trade; payment service provider.

 #### Prerequisites

-- You have an Adyen customer account to log in to Adyen.
+- You have an Adyen&trade; customer account to log in to Adyen&trade;.
-- In case you are editing a connection to an Adyen live account, you have your Adyen credentials for both the *Checkout API endpoint* and the *Payment API endpoint* at hand.
+- In case you are editing a connection to an Adyen&trade; live account, you have your Adyen&trade; credentials for both the *Checkout API endpoint* and the *Payment API endpoint* at hand.
 - In the *Actindo Core1 Platform*, you have permission to create connections in the *Payments* module.

 #### Procedure